10,000 Albertans evacuated due to wildfires

 CTVNews.ca Top Stories

-A gunman apparently shooting at random killed eight people and wounded 14 in three Serbian villages, authorities said, shaking a nation still in the throes of grief over a mass shooting a day earlier.
-Police arrested a suspect Friday after an all-night manhunt.
+In Thursday's attack, a gunman apparently firing at random killed eight people and wounded 14 in two Serbian villages, authorities said, shaking a nation still in the throes of grief over another mass shooting a day earlier.
+Police arrested a suspect Friday after an all-night search.

-'We are in a crisis': Red Dress Day honoured as leaders say more work to be done

-The head of the Native Women's Association of Canada says it's clear there's an ongoing emergency nearly four years after the final report into missing and murdered Indigenous woman and girls was released.

 Calgary